DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix

 We introduce \textbf{DP-FedSOFIM} (Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix), a framework that resolves the scalability bottleneck of prior second-order DP-FL methods by relocating all curvature estimation and preconditioning entirely to the server.
 DP-FedSOFIM builds an online, rank one approximation to the Fisher Information Matrix (FIM) using only the privatized, aggregated gradients already available at the server, maintaining the inverse efficiently via the Sherman-Morrison formula \citep{sherman1950adjustment} at $O(d)$ cost per round.
 Because all curvature computation is applied exclusively to already privatized quantities, the post-processing theorem \citep{dwork2014algorithmic} guarantees that DP-FedSOFIM preserves the same $(\epsilon, \delta)$-DP guarantee as the underlying DP-FedGD baseline at no additional privacy cost.

-While second-order optimization has long been known to accelerate convergence in centralized learning, extending such ideas to differentially private federated learning is far from straightforward.
+While second-order optimization has long been known to accelerate convergence in centralized learning, extending such ideas to differentially private federated learning introduces several technical difficulties.
 In federated systems, curvature information cannot be computed from centralized data and must instead be inferred from aggregated client updates that are themselves corrupted by privacy noise.
 This creates a fundamental tension: reliable curvature estimation typically requires rich second-order statistics, yet differential privacy and communication constraints restrict what information can be transmitted from clients.
 Classical second-order approaches rely on dense Hessian or Fisher matrices with $O(d^2)$ memory and computation, rendering them impractical in large-scale federated environments.
 From a statistical perspective, the problem is further complicated by the fact that the curvature signal must be recovered from noisy gradient observations whose variance scales with the privacy mechanism.

 The DP-FedSOFIM framework addresses this challenge by exploiting the structure of the aggregated gradient dynamics.
 Rather than attempting to estimate a full curvature matrix, we construct a rank-one Fisher proxy from the momentum buffer, which aggregates gradient information across rounds while attenuating differential privacy noise through exponential averaging.
 This structure enables an exact Sherman--Morrison inversion, yielding a curvature-adaptive preconditioner that can be applied in $O(d)$ time and memory.
 The resulting algorithm therefore integrates curvature-aware optimization with differential privacy in a manner that preserves the communication efficiency required in cross-device federated learning, while still capturing the dominant curvature directions that govern convergence in ill-conditioned optimization landscapes.